snapfinger/Summer22_TrojanMap/README.md

 - The locations are actually nodes, and the dependencies could be directed edges.
 You may want to first construct a DAG and then implement topological sort algorithm to get the route.

 Note
-- Your report should show several examples of topological sort with at least 5 nodes.
+- **Your report should show several examples of topological sort with at least 5 to 10 nodes.**

 Below is an example output of 3 nodes